 13. Financial Stress

-Raising children comes with expenses—education, extracurricular activities, gadgets, and daily needs.
+Raising children comes with expenses, such as education, extracurricular activities, gadgets, and daily needs.
 Many families struggle to balance financial responsibilities while ensuring kids have the best opportunities.
 Teaching kids about money management early can help them develop healthy financial habits.

 14. Unhealthy Eating Habits